Chatbots for Customer Service Help to Cut Costs

 2. Next, the bot asks questions and gathers the information.

 3. The bot collects the info into notes or a small report,

 4. And based on criteria, decides who is the best agent for this person to talk to.

 5. The bot adds the contact to your CRM and assigns a specific tag to the client.

 This way, the client won't have to repeat themselves to different representatives at your company.
 Your customer service department will also have info and the full history of your communication with this customer.

 #9 When you don’t want to stop the conversation with customers

-For example, if the client got distracted from the conversation with your bot, they can come back later and continue the same conversation without having to start over and explain the same thing again.
+For example, suppose the client gets distracted from the conversation with your bot.
+In that case, they can come back later and continue the same conversation without starting over and explaining the same thing again.

-So, your customer service agents can breathe out.
-With customer service bots, there is no need for your support team to recall all the details and context of the previous conversation.
-The chatbot keeps the conversation with the client open, so the customer service reps don’t need to keep in mind the chat history and remember at what point of the conversation the client dropped off.
+Chatbots for customer service keep the conversation with the client open, so the customer service reps don’t need to keep in mind the chat history and remember at what point of the conversation the client dropped off.

 #10 When you need to understand the emotion of the customer